ThePrintingPilot/Bambu-Light-Mod/README.md

 ## Supported Printers

 Tested on the **P2S**.
-Should work on any Bambu Lab printer with Developer Mode enabled.
+Software Should work on any Bambu Lab printer with Developer Mode enabled, but for now the PCB comes with a 6 pin AMS/AMS Pro connector.

+**For AMS Lite Users**
+For now, PCB does not come with the 4 pin AMS Lite connector.
+But the board will work with external power.
+Feature update will add another version for the PCB with 4 pin AMS Lite.

 | Series | Models |
 |---|---|